YLA (group): 2008–2012: BG5

 In 2008, Brooke Allison Adams, Mandy Jiroux, Laura New, Dominique Domingo, and Noreen Juliano formed the group The Beach Girlz.
 The group members met after being individually hired as entertainers on the 2008 AVP Pro Beach Volleyball Tour.
 The group's name was later simplified to BG5, which stands for The Beach Girl5.

-In 2009, BG5 won KIIS-FM’s "Breakout Star" contest, which awarded them $10,000 and a spot in the 2009 Wango Tango line-up.
+In 2009, BG5 won KIIS-FM's "Breakout Star" contest, which awarded them $10,000 and a spot in the 2009 Wango Tango line-up.
 They worked with producers Rock Mafia and released the single "Unbreakable" which was followed by the release of their debut EP Beach Girl5 on December 11, 2009.
 In 2010, they were an opening act for Selena Gomez and Justin Bieber.
 They began being managed by Kris Jenner and appeared in two episodes of the show Keeping Up with the Kardashians in autumn of that year.
 In September, they were credited as backing vocalists on the track "Summer's Not Hot" by Selena Gomez & the Scene from their album A Year Without Rain.
 In November, they released the single "Scratch".
 "Scratch" peaked at number 22 on the Billboard Dance Club Songs chart.
 In early 2011, the group was showcased in a television commercial for the 2011 Pacific-10 Conference men's basketball tournament.
 The commercial, which aired on Fox Sports, featured the group performing their previous single "Unbreakable".
 The same year, the group released the single "Lay A Little Sunshine" and appeared in an episode of Khloé & Lamar.

 2013–2014: YLA

 In late 2012, Jiroux departed from BG5.
 Following her departure, the group was renamed YLA (which stands for Young L.A.) with new member Jaime Lee Ruiz.

 In February 2013, YLA released the single "Kids R OK".
 The group performed the song in an appearance on Kathy during the same month.
 In March 2013, YLA released the single "$$$EX", a collaboration with Vanessa Hudgens.
 The song peaked at number 11 on the Billboard Dance Club Songs chart and spent twelve weeks on the chart.
 Though not included on the soundtrack, the song was released to promote the film Spring Breakers, which starred Hudgens.
 Later that month, the group was featured on the third soundtrack for the Disney Channel show Shake It Up with the song "I Can Do Better".
 In August 2013, the group performed "I Can Do Better" on the third season episode of Shake It Up, "Oui Oui It Up".
 In September 2013, BG5's self titled full debut album, which was recorded prior to their name change, was released to digital retailers.
 In November 2013, YLA released the single "Bad Bitches".
 The song was supposed to serve as the lead single from an album due out in 2014, but the album was shelved and the song was the group's final release.
-The group announced their dissolution on March 7, 2014.
+On March 7, 2014, the group announced their dissolution on Instagram.